vdaas/vald/docs/guides/configurations.md

 ##### Metrics servers

 Metrics servers are useful for debugging and monitor Vald components.
-There are two types of metrics servers, pprof and prometheus.
+There are two types of metrics servers, pprof and Prometheus.

 pprof server is a server that implemented using golang's net/http/pprof package.
 You can use [google's pprof][google-pprof] to analyze the profiling data exported from it.